aa-ahmed-aa/Design_Pattern/README.md

 # Design_Pattern
-Php code for [Head First Design Pattern](https://www.amazon.com/Head-First-Design-Patterns-Brain-Friendly/dp/0596007124) with the power of namespaces.
+Php code for [Head First Design Pattern](https://www.amazon.com/Head-First-Design-Patterns-Brain-Friendly/dp/0596007124) with the power of namespaces also this repo is open for any other patterns in the future.

 ## Usage
 Run `composer install` to generate the psr-4 autoloader.